-By joining a whale watching tour in Puerto Vallarta, you’ll get a much closer look at the whales than you would from shore!
-Plus, the tour guides will provide you with lots of interesting information on whale behavior.
+By joining a whale watching tour in Puerto Vallarta, you’ll get a closer look at the whales than you would from shore!
+Plus, the tour guides will provide interesting information on whale behavior.

 When on the boat, it’s pretty easy to spot the whales.
 Just watch out for the apparent hump on their backs and the long dorsal fins.
 Often, you can see their fluked tail on the water.

 If you’re lucky, you will even have the chance to watch the whales breach as they leap from the water and flop back to the surface.
-The crash will send water in all directions, so make sure you don’t get your camera wet when taking pictures!
+The crash will send water in all directions, so ensure you don’t get your camera wet when taking pictures!

-That said, it’s also possible to see the whales from the shores of Puerto Vallarta.
-But since the humpback whales prefer to stay away from the immediate shore, you need to scan the distance to find them.
+That said, it’s also possible to see the whales from the shores of Puerto Vallarta for free.
+But since humpback whales prefer to stay away from the immediate shore, you need to scan the distance to find them.

 Still, there are chances you will see them breaching.
-Head to one of the cities many beautiful beaches or restaurant rooftops and keep your eyes peeled!
+Head to one of the city’s many beautiful beaches or restaurant rooftops and keep your eyes peeled!